 Aircraft Evacuation: Cabin crew are required to initiate a controlled evacuation of the aircraft if the pilot determines that evacuation is required.
 How they do this will be dependent on whether the evacuation takes place on land or sea.

 Decompression: After aircraft cabin pressure is lost it is vital that passengers wear oxygen.
-Therefore, a thorough understanding and knowledge of working procedures of oxygen is known by all members of the cabin crew team.
+Therefore, a thorough understanding and knowledge of working procedures of oxygen is known by every single cabin crew member.

 Fire fighting: This is a vital cabin crew role and one that the pilot would not get involved in.
 There can be many different causes of fire on board an aircraft, including a fire in the ovens used by the cabin crew team.
 If there is a fire, the cabin crew would usually be left to deal with it whilst the pilot controls the aircraft.